masc-ucsc/docs/docs/pyrope/10-internals.md

 not when ranges or tuples are involed.

 ```
-assert 2 in (1,2)  // compile error, not allowed to drop parenthesis
+assert 2 in (1,2)  // error: not allowed to drop parenthesis
 assert(2 in (1,2)) // OK
 ```